AlbertMMM/myBlog/content/posts/how-to-mine-ethereum-on-linux.md

     for i in s u o; do echo $i | sudo tee /proc/sysrq-trigger; sleep 5; done  # halt
 ~~~

 Data loss is possible from running applications but it shouldn't knacker your filesystem.
-If you a have particularly huge disk write caches it might be best to increase the `sleep` value.
+If you a have particularly huge disk write cache it might be best to increase the `sleep` value.

 ## Install and run your favorite miner

+At this point, you can run your preferred Ethash GPU mining worker.

 ## Install ROCm System Management Interface